|Eva Zanzerkiaemail@example.com||(703) 292-4734|

 |Marc Stieglitzemail@example.com||(703) 292-4354|

 |Eric DeWeaverfirstname.lastname@example.org||(703) 292-8527|

 |Sean C. Kennanemail@example.com||(703) 292-7575|

 |Kevin T. Johnsonfirstname.lastname@example.org||(703) 292-7442|

 |Colleen Strawhackeremail@example.com||(703) 292-7432|

 Important Information for Proposers

-EarthCube is a community-driven activity sponsored through a partnership between the NSF Directorate of Geosciences and the Directorate for Computer & Information Science & Engineering Division of Advanced Cyberinfrastructure to transform research in the academic geosciences community.
+EarthCube is a community-driven activity sponsored through a partnership between the NSF Directorate for Geosciences (GEO) and the Office of Advanced Cyberinfrastructure (OAC) within the Directorate for Computer & Information Science & Engineering (CISE) to transform research in the academic geosciences community.
 EarthCube aims to create a well-connected and facile environment to share data and knowledge in an open, transparent, and inclusive manner, thus accelerating our ability to understand and predict the Earth system.

 Achieving EarthCube will require a long-term dialog between NSF and the interested scientific communities to develop cyberinfrastructure that is thoughtfully and systematically built to meet the current and future requirements of geoscientists.
 New avenues will be supported to gather community requirements and priorities for the elements of EarthCube, and to capture the best technologies to meet these current and future needs.
 The EarthCube portfolio will consist of interconnected projects and activities that engage the geosciences, cyberinfrastructure, computer science, and associated communities.
 The portfolio of activities and funding opportunities will evolve over time depending on the status of the EarthCube effort and the scientific and cultural needs of the geosciences community.